 The stent supports the aorta, allowing it to heal by cutting off the blood flow to the false lumen, which is a new channel for blood flow that was created by the tear in the aortic wall.
 It also reinforces the aorta and can therefore prevent an aortic aneurysm, or bulging of the aortic wall, from developing in the weakened aorta.

-Sometimes, the surgeon uses a “fenestrated” stent graft, which is customized to fit the person’s aorta and has specifically placed holes, or fenestrations, that allow blood to flow to the arteries that lead to important organs, such as the kidneys.
+Sometimes, the surgeon uses a fenestrated stent graft, which is customized to fit the person’s aorta.
+The stent has specifically placed holes, or fenestrations, that allow blood to flow to the arteries that lead to certain organs, such as the kidneys.
 This device allows the surgeon to repair the aorta without affecting blood flow, even if the dissection is located near important arterial branches that supply blood to vital organs.

 In open heart surgery, the surgeon makes a large incision in the chest and opens the sternum, or breastbone, with surgical tools.
-Then he or she sutures, or sews together, the “flap,” which is the partition between the layers of the aortic wall created by the dissection.
+Then he or she sutures, or sews together, the flap, called a septum, which is the partition between the layers of the aortic wall created by the dissection.

 Sections of the aorta are replaced with a synthetic material called Dacron®, which usually lasts a lifetime.
-Prior to the procedure, surgeons give you a nutrient-rich solution intravenously that safely slows the heart until it’s nearly stopped to allow for surgery.
+Before the procedure, surgeons give you a nutrient-rich solution intravenously that safely slows the heart to allow for surgery.

-Because open heart surgery is a complex procedure, it can lead to serious complications.
-You can expect to remain in the intensive care unit for several days after surgery.
-This allows your doctor to monitor you for signs of internal bleeding, heart attack, kidney failure, infection, and ischemia, a condition in which organs, such as the kidneys, are deprived of oxygen-rich blood.
+Because open heart surgery is a complex procedure, you can expect to remain in the intensive care unit for several days after surgery so your doctor can monitor your recovery.

 After you return home, your doctor may advise you not to drive for 1 to 2 weeks and to avoid lifting anything heavier than 10 pounds for 4 to 6 weeks.
 This is because your aorta and heart require rest and time to heal.